cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/applications-changelog.md

 ---
-order: 10
 pcx-content-type: reference
 hidden: true
+title: Applications changelog
+weight: 11
 ---

 # Applications changelog

 We update the list of supported applications and app types periodically.
-Check our [HTTP policies section](/policies/filtering/http-policies) for more details on how to create policies using applications and app types.
+Check our [HTTP policies section](/cloudflare-one/policies/filtering/http-policies/) for more details on how to create policies using applications and app types.

 ## April 2021